Deploying a docker registry on Kubernetes

 Kubernetes Secret

-Be mindful of the namespace where you deploy the secret as this might break your deployment.
+Be mindful of the namespace where you deploy the secret, as this might break your deployment.

 Deployment

-We now will deploy a pod to test all of this.
+We will now deploy a pod to test all of this.

 Manifest